fergalkeating/ATMSpingApp/ATMApplication/Readme.md

 ## Testing the application
 Tests are split up into two categories.
 Basic unit tests to cover functionality of each modle.
-And integration tests to test the complete API.
+And an integration test to test the complete API.

 ##TODO
 * add rateLimiting of requests to prevent brute force attacks.